 Although spirit painting is distinct from spirit photography, there was actually some overlap.
 Interestingly, early photographic techniques-daguerreotypes, ambrotypes, etc.-did not yield spirit portraits; those awaited the advent of glass-plate negatives, which facilitated double exposures.
-After spirit photography became established in 1862 (by Bostonian William H. Mumler), painted portraits or other artworks obviously served on occasion as the basis for photographed spirit "extras."
-Some mediumistic photographers produced photo images with artistically added "veils," "shrouds," and other funereal trappings (see examples in Permut 1988).
-And David Duguid expanded his repertoire from spirit paintings to spirit photographs and even "psychographs" (supposedly noncamera spirit or psychic photos) (Coates 1911, 65).
-One way the latter were produced involved using seemingly unprepared paper that actually contained a chemically bleached-out image.
-At the appropriate time, the paper would be secretly pressed against a blotter dampened with a developing solution (Carrington 1920, 220-21).
+After spirit photography became established in 1862 (by Bostonian William H. Mumler) painted portraits or other artworks obviously served on occasion as the basis for

+"extras."
+13 photographed spirit Some mediumistic photographers produced photo images with artistically added "veils," "shrouds," and other funereal trappings (see examples in Permut 1988).
+And David Duguid expanded his repertoire spirit paintings to spirit photographs and even "psychographs" (supposedly noncamera spirit or psychic photos) (Coates 1911, 65).
+One way the latter were produced involved using seemingly unprepared paper that actually chemically bleached-out image.
+At appropriate time, the paper would be secretly pressed against developing dampened with a solution (Carrington1920, 220-21).

 At Lily Dale, I was able to examine several pictures by the Campbell brothers-or I should say, "brothers," since they were unrelated.
 (According to my sources at Lily Dale, they were a gay couple in a time when differences in sexual orientation were less tolerated.)
 They were Allan B. Campbell (1833-1919) and Charles "Campbell" (born Charles Shourds, who died August 23, 1926).
 They lived at Lily Dale but traveled widely, reportedly making twenty-two trips to Europe.
-Their mediumship involved slate writing and spirit typewriting (produced in a portable cabinet), but they are best known for their spirit portraits and paintings ("Campbell Brothers" n.d.).
+Their mediumship in volvedslate writing and spirit typewriting (produced in a portable cabinet), but they are best known for their spirit portraits and paintings ("Campbell Brothers" n.d.).